jorgeramirez/pgxl/README.md

 # PGXL

-This is the Dockerfile for [pgxl](https://hub.docker.com/r/jorgeramirez/pgxl/) image  that runs a [Postgres-XL](http://www.postgres-xl.org/) cluster The Postgres-XL cluster is made of one coordinator and two datanodes.
+This is the Dockerfile for [pgxl](https://hub.docker.com/r/jorgeramirez/pgxl/) image  that runs a [Postgres-XL](http://www.postgres-xl.org/) cluster.
+The cluster is made of one coordinator and two datanodes.
 Good for testing purposes.

 ## Build & Run